Wild Thing (Tone Lōc song)

 "Wild Thing" is a single by American rapper Tone Lōc from his 1989 album Lōc-ed After Dark.
 The title is a reference to the phrase "doin' the wild thing," a euphemism for sex.
-According to producer Mario Caldato Jr., who engineered and mixed the song, producer Michael Ross was inspired by an utterance of Fab 5 Freddy “Come on baby let’s do the wild thing" in Spike Lee's She's Gotta Have It, and asked Young MC to write the lyrics.
+According to producer Mario Caldato Jr., who engineered and mixed the song, producer Michael Ross was inspired by an utterance of Fab 5 Freddy "Come on baby let's do the wild thing" in Spike Lee's She's Gotta Have It, and asked Young MC to write the lyrics.

-Tone Lōc's song peaked at number two on the Billboard Hot 100 in February 1989, only behind Paula Abdul's breakthrough hit "Straight Up".

-It inspired at least two parodies (the Gilligan's Island-themed "Isle Thing" by "Weird Al" Yankovic, which was Yankovic's first rap parody; and "Child King" by Christian band ApologetiX).
-It eventually sold over two million copies.
-It also peaked at number 21 on the UK Singles Chart.
-In 2008, "Wild Thing" was ranked number 39 on Vh1's 100 Greatest Songs of Hip Hop.
+"Wild Thing" peaked at number two on the US Billboard Hot 100 in February 1989 and reached number one in New Zealand for two weeks in April.
+It eventually sold over two million copies in the United States, receiving a double-platinum certification from the Recording Industry Association of America (RIAA).
+The song inspired at least two parodies (the Gilligan's Island-themed "Isle Thing" by "Weird Al" Yankovic, which was Yankovic's first rap parody; and "Child King" by Christian band ApologetiX).

 Sampling controversy

 The song uses an uncredited sample of Van Halen's "Jamie's Cryin'".
 Van Halen's management at the time asked for a flat fee (credited in some reports to be US$5,000) as payment to have the song sampled by Tone Lōc.
 Apparently, the sampling decision was made without consulting the band's original members (credited as co-authors of the song).
 They had no idea "Wild Thing" would become a major hit.
 A subsequent civil lawsuit was settled out of court, with Van Halen receiving US$180,000 as settlement payment.
-Alex Van Halen has said that he had heard partially "Wild Thing" over the radio and didn't realize his song had been sampled until he recognized his (by now famous) tom-tom break at least a few times.
-Concerning the settlement, he said: "Well, at least we got something.
-Tone Lōc and his people made millions out of it..."